Anxiety Therapy for Women in Austin, Brownsville and Online Across the State of Texas

 Social anxiety / fear of disappointing others / people-pleasing patterns

-Intrusive thoughts & mild–moderate OCD presentations when ERP is not the primary need (screening required; ERP referrals if indicated).
+Intrusive thoughts and mild to moderate OCD presentations when ERP is not the primary need (screening required; ERP referrals if indicated)

 Trauma-related anxiety and nervous system hypervigilance (outpatient)